daostack/DAOstack-Hackers-Kit/firestarter-example/README.md

 - **contracts** - Your custom smart contracts should be located under here.
 You can use any Arc contract simply by importing it.
 This is an example import `import "@daostack/arc/contracts/universalSchemes/UniversalScheme.sol"`
 - **migrations** -  This contains migration script for deploying your DAO and custom scheme smart contracts.
 The script uses @daostack/migration package.
--**data** - This folder contains the `fireStarterDAOspec.json`, which is file used to specify details for the new DAO to be deployed, feel free to change it according to your project needs.
+- **data** - This folder contains the `fireStarterDAOspec.json`, which is file used to specify details for the new DAO to be deployed, feel free to change it according to your project needs.
 It also contains an `example.env`, which has example environment variables set, copy this file to your project root i.e. `firestarter-example` folder as `.env` and edit the variables accordingly.
 Lastly, there is a `migration.json` file which will contain the output after running the migration

 ## How to get started: